viktornordling/gradle-unzip-zip-from-tar-issue/README.md

 ## example-3
-In googling around, I read somewhere (maybe [here](https://stackoverflow.com/a/20726722/214429)) that with curly braces you can defer searching for the file until execution (rather than during the "parsing" / "building" of the project.
+In googling around, I read somewhere (maybe [here](https://stackoverflow.com/a/20726722/214429)) that with curly braces you can defer searching for the file until execution (rather than during the "parsing" / "building" of the project).
 This results in the following interesting
 behavior:

 ```